 Environment: Wildfires and especially those that involve structures produce vast amounts of greenhouse gases, and release toxic chemicals to the atmosphere, soils, and waterways.
-Record-breaking fires in recent years have altered California's landscape: destroying vegetation, displacing wildlife, destroying thousands of buildings, forcing hundreds of thousands of people to flee their homes, and exposing millions of residents to dangerously unhealthy air.
+Recordbreaking fires in recent years have altered California's landscape: destroying vegetation, displacing wildlife, destroying thousands of buildings, forcing hundreds of thousands of people to flee their homes, and exposing millions of residents to dangerously unhealthy air.
 Controlling wildfires will protect the environment from these harmful effects.
-Using measures such as controlled burning to remove vegetation that has built up because of historic fire suppression efforts improves firefighting effectiveness and can help restore environmental balance in the county.

 Economy: Wildfires have been expanding and are more destructive; reaching further into suburban and urban areas.
 In Northern California, wildfires have damaged thousands of homes, businesses, and utility infrastructure regionally in the past five years and burned thousands of acres of agricultural and open space lands reducing economic vitality and tax revenue generation of the affected communities and causing loss of tax revenue to the County.
-Fire costs can soar to millions of dollars a day from suppression costs, destruction of homes, loss of home-based businesses, damage to utilities, and impacts on recreation areas.
-Minimizing flammable vegetation can reduce potential economic impact and help speed recovery.

 Equity: Safety from wildfire is especially important for vulnerable populations as the ability to cope with the impacts of evacuation and displacement, and subsequent building repairs or reconstruction is disproportionately low.
-Marin County has numerous structures located within the wildland urban interface.
-Homes with wood siding, wood decks, and wood shingled roofs are at extreme risk from a wildland fire.
-Designing structures to be fire resistant protects all occupants as well as neighboring areas by limiting fuel available to a spreading fire.

-- Collaborate with Marin Fire Agencies on Implementing the Community Wildfire

-Protection Plan.
-Continue to collaborate with Marin Wildfire Prevention Authority and local fire agencies on implementing the Marin Community Wildfire Protection Plan programs and encourage Marin cities and towns to also support its recommendations. - EHS-4.1 5.1.b Continue FIRESafe Marin Program Wildfire Education.
-Continue the various education efforts and safety projects sponsored by FIRESafe Marin Marin Fire Agencies and implemented through each neighborhood.
+- EHS-5.1.a Collaborate with Marin Fire Agencies on Implementing the Community Wildfire Protection Plan.
+Continue to collaborate with Marin Wildfire Prevention Authority and local fire agencies on implementing the Marin Community Wildfire Protection Plan programs and encourage Marin cities and towns to also support its recommendations. - EHS-5.1.b Continue Wildfire Education.
+Continue the various education efforts and safety projects sponsored by Marin Fire Agencies and implemented through each neighborhood.
 Education and outreach efforts should include all vulnerable populations, be specific to each community, and focus on community led safety programs.
-Encourage community participation in programs such as Firewise USA that can help neighbors get organized, find direction, and take action to increase preparedness and reduce ignition risk of homes and structures. - EHS-4.a 5.1.c Provide Information About Fire Hazards.
-Work with Marin Fire Agencies,

-FIRESafe Marin, the Marin County Fire Department, and other local, regional, and State agencies to make maps of areas subject to wildland fire hazard, publicly available, and to provide public information and provide publicly available and accessible educational programs regarding fire hazards, and techniques for reducing susceptibility to fire damage and identifying areas of low water pressure. - EHS-5.1.d Identify Areas with Insufficient Evacuation Opportunities.
-Continue to collaborate with Marin Fire Agencies in the identification and mapping of areas with only one

-- point of ingress or egress and roads that do not meet current emergency access and evacuation standards and the preparation of a program that prioritizes corrective actions. - EHS-5.1.e Commit Funding for Evacuation Safety.
+Encourage community participation in programs such as Firewise USA that can help neighbors get organized, find direction, and take action to increase preparedness and reduce ignition risk of homes and structures. - EHS-5.1.c Provide Information About Fire Hazards.
+Work with Marin Fire Agencies and other local, regional, and State agencies to make maps of areas subject to wildland fire hazard public information and provide publicly available and accessible educational programs regarding fire hazards, and techniques for reducing susceptibility to fire damage and identifying areas of low water pressure. - EHS-5.1.d Identify Areas with Insufficient Evacuation Opportunities.
+Continue to collaborate with Marin Fire Agencies in the identification and mapping of areas with only one point of ingress or egress and roads that do not meet current emergency access and evacuation standards and the preparation of a program that prioritizes corrective actions. - EHS-5.1.e Commit Funding for Evacuation Safety.
 Commit funding for projects identified by the Marin Fire Agencies and the Department of Public Works, that enhance evacuation safety, spanning road improvement, signage, and notification systems.
+Ensure identified improvements can be funded in areas identified as having deficient evacuation routes as new development occurs. - EHS-5.1.f Monitoring State Requirements for Evacuation Routes.
+Track development of minimum standards for roads and evacuation routes and seek to adopt the standard.
+Apply any state standards for evacuation routes to new development. - EHS-5.1.g Continue to Use Technology to Promote Fire Safety.
+Continue to apply computer technology, such as Geographic Information Systems, vegetation inventory, evacuation planning and air movement modeling programs, to identify, analyze, and plan for potential fire hazards, including mapping and data analysis for conformance with evolving State standards.
+Notify affected parties of any relevant findings and make the information available to the public.